 As a rule of thumb, a fresh block of normal tempeh should be firmly packed.
 The tempeh cake block is usually covered from the outside with a white mold known as “mycelium” or “Rhizopus oligosporus”.

 However, you shouldn’t be freaked out from this “mold”!
-This mold is the secret behind tempeh’s fermentation process.
+It is the secret behind tempeh’s fermentation process.
 In fact, this mold is actually considered healthy, with multiple benefits to your body.
-Also, it’s one of the components that gives tempeh its taste!
+Also, it’s one of the components that gives tempeh its taste.

 This layer is, in fact, a form of fungi filaments that are supposed to ferment the block and cover it completely.
 That’s why you should find it throughout the whole block, holding it together tightly.